 Nutrition Tips 2: Eat Oatmeal

 We all know that oatmeal is great for breakfast but did you realize you are taking steps to a healthy heart also.
 Oatmeal contains soluble fiber which binds to bile acids in the intestines and stomach and is excreted as waste.
 In order to make more bile acids, the liver needs cholesterol to use which it takes from the bloodstream.
 The result for this nutrition tip is lower cholesterol levels and a healthy heart.

-Taking in 3 grams of soluble fiber a day could lead to a 5 percent reduction in chiolesterol.
+Taking in 3 grams of soluble fiber a day could lead to a 5 percent reduction in cholesterol.
 A serving is about a cup and a half and you can add such things as frozen berries, nonfat plain yogurt, and almonds to get even more nutrition.
-What better way to start the morning than eating breakfast and taking steps to keeping a healthy heart.
+What better way to start the morning than eating breakfast and taking steps to keep a healthy heart.

 Nutrition Tips 3: Avoiding High-Glycemic Foods

-The key is to eat low-glycemic foods such as brown rice,quinoa and barley, and try to swap them for refined grains as often as possible.
+The key is to eat low-glycemic foods such as brown rice, quinoa, and barley, and try to swap them for refined grains as often as possible.
 When it comes to bread, make sure it contains at least 3 grams of fiber per serving.
-Many breads that are labeled “whole grain” have very little fiber but contain a small amount so they can be called “whole grain”.
+Many breeds that are labeled “whole grain” have very little fiber but contain a small amount so they can be called “whole grain”.
 The first ingredient on the ingredient list should be “whole wheat flour”, not “enriched”.